theochem/horton/doc/user_other_integration_grids.rst

     print grid.integrate(rho**(4.0/3.0))

-One can also use the ``grid.points`` array to evaluate other expectation values numerically, e.g. the following snippet evaluates the expectation value of :math:`\vert\mathbf{r}\vert=(x^{2}+y^{2}+z^{2})^{0.5}`:
+You can also use the ``grid.points`` array to evaluate other expectation values numerically, e.g. the following snippet evaluates the expectation value of :math:`\vert\mathbf{r}\vert=(x^{2}+y^{2}+z^{2})^{0.5}`: